HobnobMancer/cazy_webscraper/docs/source/quickstart.rst

 Default Usage
 -------------

-To invoke the webscraper with its default functionality call the webscraper at the command line:
+To invoke the webscraper and get basic help, call the webscraper at the command line:

 .. code-block:: bash

-  cazy_webscraper
+  cazy_webscraper -h

 The default behaviour of the scraper is:

 * Scrape all entries in the CAZy database
-* Do not split/separate the data: produce a single output
 * Write the resulting data to STDOUT
 * Do not retrieve subfamilies (subfamily members will be retrieved but only their parent family be listed)
 * Do not retrieve FASTA files from GenBank